 INSHPO commissioned this research report with the purpose of reviewing the evidence in support of the value proposition for the occupational health and safety professional.
 This report makes a small contribution to a range of activities currently being undertaken by INSHPO that are designed to strengthen the OHS profession's international standing and acceptance as a profession.

-Global OSH Body of Knowledge
+OHS Body of Knowledge

 A profession’s Body of Knowledge is a key “trait” required to clearly define the profession’s competence territory.
 The Body of Knowledge provides the underlying knowledge base required for professionals to competently perform their jobs and apply principles to practice.